 If you own a rainwater tank, proper tank maintenance procedures recommended by the Australian Health Department include inspecting inside your tank every 2-3 years for sediment build-up.
 This sediment build-up is normally comprised of organic matter such as leaves which turns into a slimy biofilm layer at the bottom of your tank called “sludge.”

-Many automatically assume this layer to detrimental to tank water quality, yet there is growing descent as new research reveals the biofilms in rainwater tanks appear to be highly effective at removing lead and other contaminants from the water column.
+Many automatically assume this layer is detrimental to tank water quality, yet there is growing descent as new research reveals the biofilms in rainwater tanks appear to be highly effective at removing lead and other contaminants from the water column.
 This article delves into the research to present two alternative positions on sludge affecting water quality.

 Tank Sludge and Rainwater Quality